woodstone121/DeepCore/_posts/2017-04-26-Creating_Synthetic_Clouds.md

 ![Synthetic Clouds]({{ site.baseurl }}/assets/images/Creating_Synthetic_Clouds/Synthetic Clouds_0_0.png){: width="768px"}

-We can make the clouds more granular by increasing the number 2 in `power_range = range(2, ...`.
+We can make the clouds more granular by increasing the number 2 in `power_range = range(2, ...`, but this will also change the number of images that are summed together.
 I added the normalization step to make the code robust to that change.
 It might be possible to save a few cycles by using the formula for the sum of a geometric series, but I'll leave that for another day.

 ## Adding Clouds to Images